benjamin-recht/benjamin-recht.github.io/_posts/2016-05-31-mechanics-of-lagrangians.md

 	\mbox{min}_{x,z}~\mbox{max}_{p}~F(x,z) +p^TH(x,z) - \frac{\alpha}{2}\|p\|^2
 $$

 This is an "augmented Lagrangian."
 When $\alpha=0$, this is just the Lagrangian above, but when $\alpha>0$, the inner maximization problem always has finite values.
-In fact, it's pretty easy to see that the maximizing $p$ is always $H(x,z)/\alpha$.
-If we plug in this value, we can eliminate the Lagrange multiplier entirely and just get the quadratically penalized optimization problem.
-So in this sense, the Lagrangian formulation of the optimization problem is the limit of penalized formulations.
+In fact, the maximizing $p$ is always $H(x,z)/\alpha$.
+If we plug in this value, we can eliminate the Lagrange multiplier.
+But after this substitution, we are left with the penalty formulation!
+The Lagrangian formulation of the optimization problem is the limit of penalized formulations as $\alpha$ goes to zero.

-For the penalized formulation, the gradient of the cost function is zero at all of the  stationary points.
+For the penalty formulation, the gradient of the cost function is zero at all of the  stationary points.
 In particular, for the $z$ variable,

 $$
 	\nabla_z F(x,z) + \frac{1}{\alpha} [\nabla_z H(x,z) ] H(x,z) = 0